Health And Safety In The Workplace Pdf

 Involve Your Team

 Safety isn’t a top-down mandate — it works best when everyone’s involved.
-On the flip side, they’re the ones dealing with the day-to-day realities of your workspace.
+They’re the ones dealing with the day-to-day realities of your workspace.
 Ask your employees what concerns them most.
 Their input can reveal blind spots you never considered.

 Plus, when people help create the rules, they’re more likely to follow them.
 It builds ownership and accountability.